Ergothioneine (ErgoActive®)

 470 older Singaporean adults.
 Longitudinal cohort.

 Plasma EGT levels were significantly lower in subjects who developed mild cognitive impairment vs cognitively stable controls.
 Lowest quartile of EGT had highest MCI risk.
-CRITICAL CAVEAT: this is OBSERVATIONAL — establishes association, NOT causation.
+Critical caveat: this is observational — establishes association, not causation.
 Lower EGT could reflect reduced consumption of EGT-rich foods (mushrooms), other dietary patterns, or be a marker rather than a cause.
-Does NOT establish that EGT supplementation prevents cognitive decline.
+Does not establish that EGT supplementation prevents cognitive decline.

 2

-Ergothioneine Supplementation and Cognitive Function — RCT
+Ergothioneine Supplementation and Cognitive Function — Clinical Trial

 Randomized, double-blind, placebo-controlled trial of ergothioneine supplementation (5-25 mg/day) vs placebo in older adults with subjective cognitive concerns over 12 weeks.
 Outcomes: computerized cognitive battery (CANTAB or similar).
 (2021 Japanese trial)